 Official wireless adapter

-If you don’t want to fork out for the official accessory, try our other options below.
+If you don’t want to fork out for the official accessory, there are other options available to you.

 The easiest way to connect a PS4 controller to a Mac is to use a Micro USB cable.
 To do that, follow these steps: